Wild boar: Habitat and sheltering

 The wild boar inhabits a diverse array of habitats from boreal taigas to deserts.
 In mountainous regions, it can even occupy alpine zones, occurring up to 1900 m in the Carpathians, 2600 m in the Caucasus and up to 3600–4000 m in the mountains in Central Asia and Kazakhstan.
 In order to survive in a given area, wild boars require a habitat fulfilling three conditions: heavily brushed areas providing shelter from predators, water for drinking and bathing purposes and an absence of regular snowfall.

 The main habitats favored by boars in Europe are deciduous and mixed forests, with the most favorable areas consisting of forest composed of oak and beech enclosing marshes and meadows.
 In the Białowieża Forest, the animal's primary habitat consists of well-developed broad-leaved and mixed forests, along with marshy mixed forests, with coniferous forests and undergrowths being of secondary importance.
 Forests made up entirely of oak groves and beeches are used only during the fruit-bearing season.
 This is in contrast to the Caucasian and Transcaucasian mountain areas, where boars will occupy such fruit-bearing forests year-round.
 In the mountainous areas of the Russian Far East, the species inhabits nutpine groves, hilly mixed forests where Mongolian oak and Korean pine are present, swampy mixed taiga and coastal oak forests.
 In Transbaikalia, boars are restricted to river valleys with nut pine and shrubs.
 Boars are regularly encountered in pistachio groves in winter in some areas of Tajikistan and Turkmenistan, while in spring they migrate to open deserts; boar have also colonized deserts in several areas they have been introduced to.

 On the islands of Komodo and Rinca, the boar mostly inhabits savanna or open monsoon forests, avoiding heavily forested areas unless pursued by humans.
 Wild boar are known to be competent swimmers, capable of covering long distances.
 In 2013, one boar was reported to have completed the 7 mi swim from France to Alderney in the Channel Islands.
 Due to concerns about disease, it was shot and incinerated.

 Wild boar rest in shelters, which contain insulating material like spruce branches and dry hay.
 These resting places are occupied by whole families (though males lie separately) and are often located in the vicinity of streams, in swamp forests and in tall grass or shrub thickets.
 Boars never defecate in their shelters and will cover themselves with soil and pine needles when irritated by insects.

 Diet

 The wild boar is a highly versatile omnivore, whose diversity in choice of food is comparable to that of humans.
-Their foods can be divided into four categories:
+Its foods can be divided into four categories: